Pharmacology Blood Thinners #5

 - Increasing urinary output of 80 mL/hr

 This answer is not correct because increasing urinary output reflects good cardiac output.
-Also, 80 ml/hr is average urinary output for a patient so there is no reason to have to report this finding immediately.
+Also, 80 ml/hr is average urinary output for a client so there is no reason to have to report this finding immediately.

 - Serum potassium level of 4.9 mEq/L